efsa95/routine305/docs/METRICS.md

 #### Task Success
     - Firebase logs when a user starts but doesn’t finish a workout creation.
     - Helps identify where users drop off during the creation process.
+    - Firebase identifies when a user starts creating a workout vs. when they successfully save it.
+    - Firebase identifies if a user exits the workout creation screen without saving or if an error occurs.

 <!-- At least one other metric specific to your app.
 Example :
     Average number of new ToDo tasks created per active user (those who login) each day reported daily for the past month;